Guide · 9 min read

 One idea per question

-Double-barrelled questions ('Was support fast and friendly?') produce unusable data.
-Split them.
+Double-barrelled questions ('Was support fast and friendly?') produce unusable data, because a respondent who found support fast but unfriendly has no honest answer.
+Split them into two questions.

 Scales

 Use a consistent direction and labelled endpoints.
-5 points is plenty for most attitudes; reserve 0–10 for NPS.
+A Likert scale with five points is plenty for most attitudes; reserve the 0-10 range for NPS so the two are not confused.

 Order effects